raidionics/Raidionics/README.md

 installer -pkg GSI-RADS-{version}_{OS}.pkg -target CurrentUserHomeDirectory
 ```

+Regarding the usage of quickpkg.
+See [here](https://scriptingosx.com/2017/05/relocatable-package-installers-and-quickpkg-update/) for information on which problem it solves.

-## Windows
+#### Windows
-1. Install NSIS dependency and add the paths to the Path environmental variable
+1. Install NSIS dependency and add the paths to the Path environmental variable (IMPORTANT!).

 2. Build package (using makensis CLI and predefined NSI-file):
 ```